pure180/Gulp-Flux-Provider-App/README.md

 ```

 #### Compile Fluid Templates with *.jade
-To Build your fluid templates just edit the files located in: `./src/Provider/Resources/Private`.
+To build your fluid templates, just edit the files located in: `./src/Provider/Resources/Private`.

 Note the normal fluid syntax does not match the jade syntax.
 To parse working fluid syntax you will need to proceed as follows.
 If you want to write something typical fluid/flux like this:
 ```html